Washington Double Star Catalog

 binaries?

-when it is fully populated, none of the all-sky USNO double star
+Currently, none of the USNO double star catalogs contain a comprehensive

-orbit catalog, but neither is at all comprehensive.
-The best source
+information, but again is not comprehensive.
+The best source for

-for spectroscopic binaries is the "9th Catalogue of Spectroscopic
+spectroscopic binaries is the "9th Catalogue of Spectroscopic Binary

 - I know of a paper of double star measurements and orbits, but